This lesson is being piloted (Beta version)

 esmvaltool run --config_dir . examples/recipe_python.yml

 If everything is okay, you should see that ESMValTool is printing a lot of output to the command line.
 The final message should be “Run was successful”.
-The exact output varies depending on your machine, but it should look something like the example log output on terminal below.
+The exact output varies depending on your machine, but it should look something like the example log output below.

 Earth System Model Evaluation Tool